tauri-apps/tauri/README.md

 What will you make?

+## 5 Reasons to consider Proton
+- **BUNDLE SIZE** of a vanilla Proton app is less than 3 MB - about 140 MB smaller than what you get with Electron.
+- **MEMORY FOOTPRINT** is less than half of the size of an Electron app built from the same codebase.
+- **SECURITY** is Proton's biggest priority and we take it so seriously that we innovate to keep hackers out of your apps.
+- **RELIABILITY** of the underlying code base is why critical libraries have been forked and will be perpetually maintained.
+- **FLOSS** licensing is regretfully impossible with downstream Chromium consumers, like Electron.

 ## Technical Details
 The user interface in Proton apps currently leverages Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) or Webkit via Edge on Windows.